 Experience Cloud User License Types

-Experience Cloud previously called as Community Cloud.
+Experience Cloud was previously called as Community Cloud.
 It is a platform that allows businesses to engage with their customers.

 There are 5 different licenses that give the users varying access to Accounts, Contacts, Cases, Knowledge, Opportunities, Leads, Custom Objects, Send Emails, Sharing Sets, Advanced Sharing Rules, and Reports & Dashboards